NEPHROLOGY / CLINICAL RESEARCH

 Introduction:

 Therapeutic plasma exchange (TPE) is a widely used extracorporeal blood purification procedure.
 While its principles are similar across age groups, the technical complexity and risks are heightened in pediatric patients due to unique technical considerations.
-This study assesses the safety regarding both technical and clinical complications of vascular access and filters of membrane technique TPE performed in a pediatric population at a single center.
+This study assessed the safety regarding both technical and clinical complications of vascular access and membrane-based TPE filters in a pediatric population at a single center.

 Material and methods: